Tekcraft/starwarsunlimited/README.md

 ## Tips&Tricks

-Delete, if there is something, all the "Unknown" lines
+Delete, if there is something, all the "Unknown" lines in the created csv

 ## Resources
 [ChatGPT](https://chatgpt.com/)